hotosm/tm-admin/docs/communication.md

 ### User profiles

-These are the data fields that need to be in this message to create or replace a user profile in the database.
+These are the data fields that need to be in this message to create a user profile in the database.
+The user ID in TM or FMTM won't be the same, since each project will have different teams of mappers.
+Instead of the ID, the username will be used to refer to a mapper.

-* id
 * username
+* name
 * city
 * country
+* email_address
 * is_email_verified
 * is_expert
 * mapping_level